iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

 For example, the Cosmos Hub could choose to enforce immutability at the Hub, while each zone can set their own policies regarding how immutable it wants to be (or not).

-**Cosmos fundamentally believes that it's impossible to get everyone to agree on a single set of rules.
-And this is already evident in the real world where you see multiple forks of Bitcoin and Ethereum being created because of philosophical and political disagreement over how the blockchain should work.**
+This is powerful, and in my opinion, very underrated.
+If there is one thing to walk away from this post, it's this:

+** philosophical**

-**Therefore, Cosmos tries to enable interoperability among Zones, even if they have different governance policies.
+**Therefore, Cosmos tries to enable interoperability among many independent and soverign blockchains, even if they have different governance policies.
 This aims to give its users and developers the ultimate freedom and potential for permissionless experimentation.**

 # Thanks for taking the trip through the Cosmos (network) with me!